A General Coupling for Ising Models and Beyond: Open questions

-One of our motivations for generalizing the couplings between the graphical representations was the recent use of the coupling the loop $\mathrm{O}(1)$ model as the uniform even subgraph of FK-Ising in \cite{ aizenman2019emergent,angel2021uniform, hansen2023uniform}.
-It still remains to see the limits of the use of the couplings.
-We suspect that the antiferromagnetic loop $\mathrm{O}(1)$ model, which can be studied using \Cref{prop:conditioned_Bernoulli2}, is low-hanging fruit. \begin{question} For $d\geq 2$, is $\ell_{\mathbb{Z}^d,t}[0 \cc \infty] > 0$ for all $t \geq 1$? \end{question} A positive answer to the question would settle a missing point in the phase diagram for $d = 2$ in \cite{GMM18}.
+One of our motivations for generalizing the couplings between the graphical representations was the recent use of the coupling of the loop $\mathrm{O}(1)$ model as the uniform even subgraph of FK-Ising in \cite{ aizenman2019emergent,angel2021uniform, hansen2023uniform}.
+We suspect that the antiferromagnetic loop $\mathrm{O}(1)$ model, which can be studied using \Cref{prop:conditioned_Bernoulli2}, is low-hanging future usecase. \begin{question} For $d\geq 2$, is $\ell_{\mathbb{Z}^d,t}[0 \cc \infty] > 0$ for all $t \geq 1$? \end{question} A positive answer to the question would settle a missing point in the phase diagram for $d = 2$ in \cite{GMM18}.
 In \cite{hansen2023uniform}, it was proven\footnote{In fact, the same arguments prove percolation for $t \in [1-\varepsilon,1+\varepsilon]$ on $\mathbb{Z}^d.$ Indeed, similarly to \Cref{sec:anti_ferromagnetic_Ising}, one may prove that the marginal on $\Omega$ obtained in \Cref{prop:conditioned_Bernoulli2} is the complement of a random-cluster model conditioned on $\mathcal{F}_A,$ where $A$ is the set of vertices of odd degree in the full graph.
 Since $\mathbb{Z}^d$ is even, this conditioning is trivial and the previous argument carries through.
 One can also prove percolation for large $t$ by noting that for $t<1$, $\ell_t$ is dominated by the random-cluster measure $\phi$, which is dominated by Bernoulli percolation.
 Since $\Z^d$ is itself even, the complement of $\ell_{t}$ is $\ell_{\frac{1}{t}}$ and dominated below by a Bernoulli percolation, which is supercritical if $t$ is large. } in an interval $[1-\varepsilon,1]$ for all $d \geq 2$.
 But since the loop $\mathrm{O}(1)$ model in general \cite{GMM18,klausen2021monotonicity} and its percolative properties in particular \cite{hansen2024nonuniquenessphasetransitionsgraphical} are not monotone, the question is still open for $t \geq 1$ to our knowledge.
 Similarly, one may ask whether $\ell_{\mathbb{Z}^d,t}^q[0 \cc \infty] > 0$, for all $t \geq 1, q \geq 2$.

 A more challenging question is whether the single random current percolates throughout the supercritical regime of the Ising model as was asked by Duminil-Copin in \cite[Question 1]{DC16}.
 This question was motivated by the exponential decay of truncated correlation, which was later proven using other methods in \cite{duminil2020exponential}. \begin{question}[\cite{DC16}] On $\mathbb{Z}^d$, $d\geq 3$ and $\beta > \beta_c(d)$, does the single random current percolate? \end{question} We refer the interested reader to related open questions in \cite[Section 6]{hansen2023uniform}, where a partial answer is also given.